siqad/siqad/docs/getting-started/installation.rst

 .. note::

-    The electrostatic landscape solver, PoisSolver, is currently **only** available on Ubuntu 18.04 LTS.
+    The electrostatic landscape solver, PoisSolver, is currently only available on Ubuntu.04 LTS.
 It is unavailable on other platforms for various reasons:

-    * Windows pre-compiled binaries: PoisSolver's dependent package, `FENiCS <https://fenicsproject.org/>`_, does not offer native Windows support.
+    * **Windows pre-compiled binaries:** PoisSolver's dependent package, `FENiCS <https://fenicsproject.org/>`_, does not offer native Windows support.
 Use Windows Subsystem for Linux instead.
-    * Ubuntu 20.04 LTS: Breaking changes in dependent libraries have left PoisSolver unuseable on new Ubuntu versions for now.
-Some temporary remedies include: running SiQAD in a docker container, running SiQAD in a 18.04 LTS virtual machine, contribute to implementing a fix, etc.
-    * macOS: Currently untested.
+    * **macOS:** Currently untested.

     If you are just getting started with SiQAD, there is still much to explore in SimAnneal and HoppingDynamics to get you started.
 However, advanced designs involving clocking electrodes will certainly require the use of PoisSolver.